Energy suppliers offering free electricity days in the UK

 - Learn what “free electricity days” really mean (and what still gets charged)

-- See who typically offers them, how eligibility works, and the key tariff traps
+- See who offers them — Octopus Free Electricity Sessions, British Gas, and more — plus the key tariff traps

-- Compare whole-of-market options and switch with a quick form
+- Compare whole-of-market fixes that beat the £1,862 July cap and switch with a quick form

 Home energy comparison service.
-Availability of “free” periods varies by supplier, region, meter type and tariff.
+Availability of “free” sessions varies by supplier, region, meter type and tariff.
 Always check unit rates, standing charges and T&Cs.

-Compare whole-of-market home energy deals (including “free electricity” promos)
+Compare whole-of-market home energy deals (including free electricity sessions)

-Fill in the form to get a personalised comparison and see whether a free-electricity style tariff is genuinely cheaper for your household—or whether a standard fixed/variable deal gives better value.
+Fill in the form to get a personalised comparison and see whether a free-electricity tariff plus a cheap fix is genuinely cheaper for your household—or whether a standard fixed deal gives better value.

 What are “free electricity days” in the UK?

-In the UK, “free electricity” offers typically come as time-based promotions within a specific tariff.
-Rather than making all your electricity free, the supplier may set your electricity unit rate to £0 during a defined period, such as:
+In the UK, “free electricity” offers are time-based sessions tied to a specific tariff or scheme.
+Rather than making all your electricity free, the supplier sets your electricity unit rate to £0 during a defined window.
+The best-known example is Octopus Energy’s Free Electricity Sessions (and the related Power-Ups and Saving Sessions), which reward customers for using grid power when it is cheap, plentiful and greener.
+You may see them as:

 - Free weekends (e.g., Saturday/Sunday, sometimes with hour limits)